chriswayg/react-native-minimal-app/readme.md

 # Manual Install of a Minimal React Native Project

-The purpose of this experimental minimal project is to understand the essential files that go into a React Native project, to learn how to recreate parts, if necessary and how to build a template.
-It is also intended to check how to completely remove Flipper from the iOS and Android projects.
-I did not include babel, metro, watchman, flow, buck, prettier or eslint configs which are included in the standard template.
+The purpose of this experimental manual install of a minimal app is to understand the essential files that go into a React Native project, to learn how to recreate parts if necessary and how to create a template.
+It's also intended to check how to completely remove Flipper from the iOS and Android projects.
+The manually created app will work without _tests_ and the configs for buck, eslint, flow, git, prettier, watchman, babel, metro which are included in the standard template.
+These have been added to this minimal template.

 - Create a project directory: `mkdir MinimalReactNativeApp`
 - Go to the root directory for your project and create a new `package.json` file with the following contents: